Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-7-private-registry-with-harbor/index.md

 # How bad is it?
 Before we go get into the nitty-gritty, let's take a second to see how dependent we actually are.

-Using kubectl and some grep magic we can get a complete overview of all the images in use by our cluster, or rather all the pods currently deployed
+Using kubectl and some grep magic we can get a complete overview of all the images in use by pods running in our cluster:

 ```bash
 [mpd@ish]$ kubectl get pod -A -o yaml | grep 'image:' | sort -u